Category Archives: Jack Lemmon

 Considered to be one of the best comedies ever made, Some Like It Hot is a funny, outlandish, yet controlled film, that never teeters too over the top or dives into outrageous camp, but rather is well written, well-acted, and contains great chemistry between the stars.

-In a nutshell, it is a film where all of the elements simply come together just right.
-In film comedy, this is a very rare event to happen.
+In a nutshell, it is a film where all elements come together just right.
+In film comedy, this is an infrequent event to happen.
 Rather, typically we are treated to formulas or retreads of past successes.

 Some Like It Hot feels refreshing and brilliant.

-The film was also monumental in paving the way to the eventual elimination of the hated Hays Code, which put many restrictions on American films from 1930-1968.
+The film was also monumental in paving the way to the eventual elimination of the hated Hays Code, which imposed many restrictions on American cinema from 1930 to 1968.

 Some Like It Hot pushed the envelope in important ways, leading to a spike in creativity and art within the film industry that lasted mainly throughout the 1960s and 1970s.